k78ma/quartz/content/ML/Task Arithmetic.md

 Paper: [Editing Models with Task Arithmetic](https://arxiv.org/abs/2212.04089)
 - From UWashington, Microsoft, and AI2

 Altering model behavior — improving performance on downstream tasks or mitigating biases learned during pre-training.
-This is obviously important and may have significant implications for [Alignment](Alignment).
+This is obviously important and may have significant implications for [[Alignment]].

 Revolves around the idea of a task vector.